cscpsut/PlayGroundsCTF-2022/README.md

     level: easy to medium

     the email constains a X-Originating-IP header which is used to open a "malicious" website then you are asked to check if its malicious without opening it using a website called virtustotal https://www.virustotal.com/ and the flag will be in the community section<br/><br/>
+ - **1-1 characters**

+    Quality: 2/5

+    level: easy to medium

+    a pastebin link with a flag encoded in zero width character format, using an online converter will give you the flag <br/><br/>